austin-r-brown/airbnextdoor/README.md

 ### Installation

-- To use, you will first need to install the latest version of Node (https://nodejs.org/en/download).
+- To use, you will first need to install Node if you do not already have it (https://nodejs.org/en/download).
+The current known compatible versions are 18.15.0 - 20.10.0, but the latest version will most likely be fine.

 - Next, you will need to run the `npm install` command from your terminal.
 If on Windows, you may simply open the `Install.bat` file in the folder labeled 'setup' and this command will be run automatically.